hampusborgos/country-flags/README.md

 You can view all the flags here: https://hjnilsson.github.io/country-flags/

-This repository contains renders of all the worlds flags in SVG and PNG format.
+This repository contains accurate renders of all the worlds flags in SVG and PNG format.

-The source files were taken from Wikipedia and are not under copyright protection since flags are effectively in public domain (there may be other restrictions on how the flag can be used though).
+The source files were taken from Wikipedia and sometimes contributed back (when the country legislation more accurately describes what the flag should look like).
+The flags are not under copyright protection since flags are in public domain (there may be other restrictions on how the flag can be used though).

 The flags are named by their 2-letter ISO-3166 country code, except for the constituent countries of Great Britain which have 6-letter codes "GB-ENG" etc).